HPCE/hpce-2014-cw2/readme.md

 then it should be completely gone.

+_Note: I would think most machines could handle this FIR filter on two CPUs, but if it becomes choppy, check whether your CPUs are overloaded, i.e. both fir\_filter processes are permanently at 100% CPU._

 Note that I'm not looking for bit-exact results here -- I've deliberately left things ambiguous enough to give you some freedom of implementation (e.g. things like buffering), so don't worry if you get slightly different